 Complicating things further, there were large services running through the concrete and tree roots — both power and gas — that would be catastrophic if hit.

 “This was definitely a job for our AirX,” says the HydroVac project manager overseeing the job.
-“The stakes were too high to have a digger doing the work, and flooding the hole with water with hydro-excavation wasn’t an option with the services running through the job.
-Air excavation is ideal for these kinds of jobs.
-Air is a powerful excavator but gentle enough to work around dangerous in-ground services as well as not harming even the finest roots.”
+“The stakes were too high to have a digger doing the work, and flooding the hole with water with hydro-excavation wasn’t an option with the services running through the job.”

 An air lance was used first, to locate all the roots – an air lance is a bit like a waterblaster but using compressed air instead.
 Once the main roots were exposed by the air lance, the arborist would determine the best place to fit the 10-inch boom in.
 Air-excavation was employed until the root ball was exposed, about 1.5-2m deep, before a crane carefully pulled each tree from the site and put it on the back of a truck.